 Embrace truth and you'll find that your words begin to have the Midas touch; you'll not only make a ton of sales - you'll make a ton of friends.

 Sales integrity article by Tom Richard, Creative Director / Copy Chief at Bolt From The Blue. www.boltfromtheblue.com

-If you need to ways to inprove sales communication skills or build sales integrity early in the sales process, we can help.
+If you need to ways to improve sales communication skills or build sales integrity early in the sales process, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to discuss your needs or talk through some options.
-Alternatively Send email to email@example.com for a prompt reply or use the contact form here.
+Alternatively Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.